bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_BoreholeCommon/Documentation.md

-Properties describing the features of a borehole (if not modelled separately).
+Properties describing the features of a borehole (If not modelled separately).